akamai-open/imaging-sample-viewers/README.md

 ## Project organization
 * /src - project sources
 * /lib - 3rd party dependency libraries
-* /example - an example app that utilizes the library

 ## Install
 See INSTALL for installation instructions.